 How to Run SQL Query Using Bash Script and Command-Line?

-While working as a developer, one needs to automate some existing SQL Queries using bash script without accessing the interactive MySQL prompt.
+While working as a developer, one needs to automate some existing Structured Query Language(SQL) Queries using bash script without accessing the interactive MySQL prompt.
 In this blog post, I will show the different ways to run SQL queries using Bash Script or using a command line.
 I will be using the MySQL database in this blog.

 Before following this blog post, please make sure that you have a MySQL client and server installed.
 Use the below command to check if MySQL is installed on your machine.